renatovargas/seea-aff/index.md

 [[Home]](/seea-aff/) [[English]](/seea-aff)  [[Español]](/seea-aff/index_es.html)

-_Repository created and mantained by [Renato Vargas](https://gt.linkedin.com/in/revargas) for the Guatemalan System of Environmental and Economic Accounts (SEEA), with support from the Wealth Accounting and the Valuation of Ecosystem Services [(WAVES)](http://www.wavespartnership.org) initiative._
+_WORK IN PROGRESS, do not cite.
+Repository created and mantained by [Renato Vargas](https://gt.linkedin.com/in/revargas) for the Guatemalan System of Environmental and Economic Accounts (SEEA), with support from the Wealth Accounting and the Valuation of Ecosystem Services [(WAVES)](http://www.wavespartnership.org) initiative._

 _Last updated: August 14, 2015._

 ## Tables and files

-**Tables and data sets (Preliminary, do not cite)**
+**Tables and data sets (Preliminary for year 2010 only; do not cite)**

 | Description | Access/Download |
 | --- | :---: |